 Video games do not consume the student’s lives, no more than a regular athlete in a traditional sport.

 The esports club recognizes an increased number of relevant studies proving that gaming can be positive for the brain.
 "It’s an activity that requires high cognition by assessing a variety of inputs and making decisions in tense situations, just like the traditional high school sports," the team managers said.

 Concordia College, a private college in St. Paul, recently visited the group, enticing the students to apply to their school and become collegiate athletes.
 Concordia College is one of only three private colleges in Minnesota that offers scholarships for esports athletes.

 Many of the teammates hope to compete in esports at a collegiate level, inspiring them to pursue college and universities that provide scholarship funding opportunities.
 Fernandez, reflecting on the possibility of becoming a professional esports athlete, admitted it would be hard work.
 What seemed impossible one day is now possible the next.

 “I never thought I’d be sitting with my own PC with two monitors and playing games at home, and then a college like Concordia would come and say “play for us!”
 I just never thought it would play out like that,” said Fernandez.

 Concordia College has invited the EPHS students to go play in their state-of-the-art studio at any time.

-Eden Prairie High School recently approved the club's request to be a school-sponsored activity which will give the esports team funding, logos, merch and live games to be viewable to the community.
+Eden Prairie High School recently approved the club's request to be a school-sponsored club that will give the esports team funding, logos, merchandise and live games to be viewable to the community.